 How To Clean a Washing Machine That Stinks

 If your washing machine stinks, don’t worry, you’re not alone.
-Washer mildew and odors are one of the most common complaints amongst homeowners.
-However, it is possible to alleviate the smell through a few simple steps.
+Washer mildew and odors are one of the most common complaints among homeowners.
+However, it is possible to get rid of smell through a few simple steps.
 Changing your washing habits and/or detergent used may be necessary to keep odor away.

 Identify Why Your Washing Machine Stinks

-Most of the time, a musty or mildew smell in or around your washer or laundry is indicative of mold or bacteria growing in your washing machine.
-The moist, dark environment of the washer is the perfect environment for them to thrive so limiting their food source via detergent and softener usage is the best plan of action to prevent odor from returning.
+Most of the time, a musty or mildew smell in or around your washer or laundry indicates mold or bacteria growing in your washing machine.
+The moist, dark tub interior is perfect for mold and bacteria to thrive.
+The best defense is limiting food supply which means using less detergent and fabric softener.

-There are several things that can cause buildup of odor-causing residue on the door gasket and deeper inside the washing machine.
+To a certain degree all washers, HE or regular, front and top loaders alike have a buildup of residue.
 This constantly wet, decaying matter, aka “bio-film” can really start to stink over time and spread to the laundry and even the wash room and home in more serious cases.
 The washer should be cleaned before attempting to remove mildew odor from towels and other laundry.

 Use Washing Machine Cleaner

 A cleaner, such as Smelly Washer or Towel Cleaner, that can be used with laundry is best to use.
 The added bulk of the clothing will raise the water level to include the “splash area” just above the normal waterline where suds and soiled water accumulate and don’t get rinsed out.
 The splash area is almost invariably the area of worst buildup and can become quite thick after years of buildup.
 Cleaning cycles don’t reach the splash area and worse cases may need repeated cleaning and soaking to remove.
 Returning or persistent odor in your washer or laundry is a sign of remaining residue.

 Water Temperature is Important